-In simplified terms this basically means only swimming at your goal race pace, or faster in practice.
-This means no partial swimming – meaning drills, kicking, or any of that technique-focused work.
+In simplified terms, this means only swimming at your goal race pace, or faster, in practice.
+This means no partial swimming – no drills, kicking, or any of that technique-focused work.
 If you don’t do in a race, you don’t do it in training.
 You’re only allowed to swim at race pace.

 What is USRPT?

 Listen on SoundCloud:

 The USRPT Plan is designed for swimmers who are looking to:

 - Swim a best time in the 50 or 100 of any stroke!